Skip to main content

 The package is installed as typecast-python, but imported as typecast.

-Make sure you have version 0.3.0 or higher installed.
+Latest registered version: 0.3.8 on PyPI.
+Make sure you have version 0.3.8 or higher installed.
 You can check your version with pip show typecast-python.
 If you have an older version, run pip install --upgrade typecast-python to update.

 Quick Start